sapmentors/cds-scp-api/examples/readme.md

     }
 }
 ```
-If you have the [Cloud Foundry Client Tools](https://developers.sap.com/tutorials/cp-cf-download-cli.html) installed, you can use these tools to find the settings.
+If you have the [Cloud Foundry Client Tools](https://developers.sap.com/tutorials/cp-cf-download-cli.html) installed, you can use them to find the settings.

-- Credentials values can be retrieved with:
+- Credentials values can be retrieved with the statement:
   ```swift
   cf service-key <Destination-Service-Name> <Service-Key-Name>
   ```

-- If you don't know the  <Destination-Service-Name>, you can use the command
+- If you don't know the **Destination-Service-Name**, you can use the command:
   ```swift
   cf services
   ```
-  Look in the list below the ***service*** column for destination and you will find the <Destination-Service-Name> in the ***name*** column
+  Look in the list below the ***service*** column for the destination, and you will find the **Destination-Service-Name** in the ***name*** column

-- If you don't know the <Service-Key-Name>, you can use the command
+- If you don't know the **Service-Key-Name**, you can use the command:
   ```swift
   cf service-keys <Destination-Service-Name>
   ```
   for available service keys

-- If no <Service-Key-Name> exists, you can create one with
+- If no **Service-Key-Name** exists, you can create one with the statement:
   ```swift
   cf create-service-key <Destination-Service-Name> <Service-Key-Name>
   ```